kashagor1/bus_booking/readme.rst

 Contact
 -------

-If you have any questions or need assistance, please contact the development team at busbooking@example.com.
+If you have any questions or need assistance, please contact the development team at admin@kashagor.online